The Logistic Equation (DP IB Analysis & Approaches (AA)): Revision Note

 What is the logistic equation?

-• The differential equation fraction numerator d N over denominator d t end fraction equals k N is a very simple example of a model in which the rate of change of a population at any moment in time is dependent on the size of the population (N) at that time
+• The differential equation fraction numerator d N over denominator d t end fraction equals k N is a very simple example of a model where the rate of change of a population is dependent on the size of the population (N) at a particular time t

 • The solution is N equals A straight e to the power of k t end exponent (where A > 0 is a constant)

-• If k > 0, this represents unlimited exponential growth of the variable N
+• If k > 0, this represents unlimited exponential growth of the quantity N

 • In many real-world contexts (for example when considering populations of living organisms), unlimited growth is not a realistic modelling assumption